LLNL/RAJA/docs/sphinx/tutorial.rst

          //body
   });

-A RAJA templated loop requires the developer to supply the following
+A RAJA templated method requires the developer to supply the following

 1. Capture type [=] or [&]
 3. exec_policy - Specifying how the traversal occurs